ekfiagbedzi/WebScraping/README.md

 ## Code logic
 Created a class called `Scrapper` used to scrape data from websites This class is initialized with the url and path to the driver of your website of interest.
+It gives access to methods such as

+1. `click`: Click button on a website
+2. `search`: Search for an item
-It gives access to methods such as `accept_all_cookies`, `click`, `search`, `forward`, `back`, which are usually needed to navigate webpages.
+3. `forward`, `back`, which are usually needed to navigate webpages.

-Created the following functions to get data;
-1. `get_strain_info` to get details such as promoter sequence and strain name
-2. `get_expression details` to get temporal and spatial expression patterns of the promoter.
-3. `get_image_urls` to get links to each image for each promoter
-4. `download_images` to download and save each image associated to each promoter to disk.
-Each image is given a name corresponding to a uuid.
-5. `navigate_to_results_page` to get to search results page

 ## Use Example for scrapping promoter information on wormguides.org